Alderley Edge: Early period

 The Alderley Edge area shows signs of occupation since the Mesolithic period, with flint tools found along its sandstone outcrop.
 Evidence of Bronze Age copper mining has been identified to the south of the area.
 In 1995, the Derbyshire Caving Club uncovered a Roman coin hoard of 564 coins (dated AD 317–336), now housed in the Manchester Museum).
 There are 13 recorded sites in Alderley Edge, 28 in Nether Alderley, and 44 along the Edge in the County Sites and Monuments Record.

 Early medieval settlements were documented in Nether Alderley, to the south of Alderley Edge.
 The first written record of Alderley Edge, then called Chorlegh (later spelt Chorley) dates back to the 13th century, likely derived from ceorl and lēah, meaning a "peasants' clearing".
 Although not in the Domesday Book, it appears in a c.1280 charter.
-The name Alderley, first recorded in 1086 as Aldredelie, likely derives from Aldred and leah meaning "Aldred's clearing" or from Old English language Alðrȳðelēah meaning "the meadow or woodland clearing of a woman called Alðrȳð".
+The name Alderley, first recorded in 1086 as Aldredelie, likely derives from Aldred and leah meaning "Aldred's clearing" or from Old English Alðrȳðelēah meaning "the meadow or woodland clearing of a woman called Alðrȳð".

 In the 13th century and Middle Ages, the area comprised multiple estates, mostly owned by the De Trafford baronets from the 15th century.
 The main manors were Chorley Old Hall, a 14th-century structure, and Nether Alderley's Old Hall, a 16th-century building destroyed by fire in 1779.
 Agriculture dominated the local economy, with Nether Alderley granted a market charter around 1253.
 Nether Alderley Mill dates back to 1391, although the present timber structure is 16th-century.
 The millpond was adapted to form the moat which surrounded the Old Hall, the home of the Stanley family.
 The corn mill continued to work until 1939 when Edward Stanley, 6th Baron Stanley of Alderley, was compelled to sell it, along with the rest of the Alderley Park estate, to meet the cost of death duties.
 In the 1950s the National Trust bought the site, restored the building and opened it to the public.

 Cheshire had its own system of taxes in the mediaeval period, the Mize; in the records for 1405, Chorley was assessed at 20s 0d and Nether Alderley at 27s 0d.